YassineGrib/My-Stock/README.md

 # My-Stock

-sotck application
-My-Stock is a simple and expandable warehouse management software from beginer Devloper.
+My-Stock is a simple and expandable warehouse management software from beginner Developer.

 Login Screen